Vi19Z/VI19Z/docs/reference/api_endpoints/user_endpoints.md

 # User Endpoints

-This document provides a reference for all User API endpoints in Julep.
+This document provides a reference for all User API endpoints in VI19Z.

 ## List Users